Skip to content

 Naming a Beneficiary

 Designating a beneficiary should be a thoughtful and deliberate process, as naming the wrong person could create unintended consequences and a mess for your heirs.
-Beneficiary designations do not pass in accordance with the instructions in an individual’s will.
-Instead, the assets bypass the probate process and go directly to the beneficiaries.
+Beneficiary designations do not pass to the people or entities named in an individual’s will.
+Instead, the assets bypass the probate process and go directly to the named beneficiaries on the insurance policy, etc, in question.
 Avoiding probate can be appealing, however, as these designations override a will, they need to be carefully considered.

 Issues to Consider